 Born in Seattle, Washington, Peter E. Gordon attended the University of Chicago and Reed College, and received his PhD in modern European intellectual history from the University of California at Berkeley in 1997.
-From 1998 to 2000, he was a member of the Society of Fellows in the Liberal Arts at Princeton University.
+From 1998 to 2000, he was a member of the Princeton Society of Fellows.
 He joined the faculty at Harvard University in the autumn of 2000, and he was appointed to a position on the permanent faculty in 2005.
-He is currently Amabel B. James Professor of History, Faculty Affiliate at the Minda de Gunzburg Center for European Studies, an affiliate of the Department of Germanic Languages and Literatures, a faculty affiliate of the Department of Philosophy, and has a permanent seat on the Standing Committee for Degrees in Social Studies.
+He is currently Amabel B. James Professor of History, Faculty Affiliate at the Minda de Gunzburg Center for European Studies, Faculty Affiliate of the Department of Germanic Languages and Literatures, and Faculty Affiliate of the Department of Philosophy.
+He also has a permanent seat on the Standing Committee for Degrees in Social Studies.
 He regularly teaches a survey of German Social Thought from Nietzsche to Habermas, a survey of French Social Thought from Durkheim to Foucault, and an intensive lecture course on Hegel and Marx.
 He Between 2010 and 2015, he was Harvard College Professor, an honorary title that is awarded to faculty for excellence in teaching.
 He has been named a finalist twice for the Levinson Award for undergraduate teaching, and, in 2005, he received the Phi Beta Kappa Award for Excellence in Teaching.
 For the year 2017-18 he was awarded a Walter Channing Cabot Fellowship for excellence in scholarship.
-He has been the recipient of fellowships from Princeton University, and has been a visiting professor at the École Normale Supêrieure, and the School for Criticism and Theory at Cornell University.
+He has been the recipient of fellowships from Princeton University, and has been a visiting professor at the École Normale Supérieure, and the School for Criticism and Theory at Cornell University.
 In June, 2019 he delivered the Adorno Vorlesungen at the Goethe Universität Frankfurt on the 50th anniversary of the death of Theodor W. Adorno.